luckas72/Compendium_Public_Key_Crytography.github.io/README.md

-# A Summary of Public Key Crytography
+# A Summary of Public Key Cryptography
 A brief summary of Public Key Cryptography and its application (Mainly RSA).
 <p>
 <a href="LICENSE" target="_blank" title="License: MIT"><img src="/badge/License-MIT-orange.svg"></a>